trevorsandy/ai-suite/README.md

    instance!

    - Go to <http://localhost:5678/home/credentials> to configure credentials.
-   - Click on "Local QdrantApi database" and set the base URL as specified above.
+   - Click on **Local QdrantApi database** and set the base URL as specified above.
-   - Click on "Local Ollama service" and set the base URL as specified above.
+   - Click on **Local Ollama service** and set the base URL as specified above.
-   - Click "Create credential", enter "Postgres" in the search field and follow the subsequent dialogs to setup the _Postgres account_ as specified above.
+   - Click on **Create credential**, enter _Postgres_ in the search field and follow the subsequent dialogs to setup the _Postgres account_ as specified above.

 2. Open the [Demo workflow](http://localhost:5678/workflow/srOnR8PAY3u4RSwb) and
    confirm the credentials for _Local Ollama service_ is properly configured.